sayedsinan/WeaNews/README.md

-# 🔐 Jitak  – Flutter  Application
+# 🔐 WeaNews  – Flutter  Application

 This is a fully functional Flutter-based WeaNews  using GetX for state management.
 It includes clean architecture principles, reusable widgets, and controller separation.
 ---